94KeyboardsSmashed/MWR_Takeoff_Software/README.md

 ## License
 This software and all associated files are under the MIT license.
 ## To do
-Integrate bluetooth into data collection
+- Integrate bluetooth into data collection
-Create a system to find a random host for bluetooth communication Hardware tests.
+- Create a system to find a random host for bluetooth communication
+- Hardware tests.
 Two neopixels possible?
+- Run a start up script with neopixel lights for accelerometer verification